yushanqu/yushanqu.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 Welcome to my website.
 I’m Yushan Qu, a third-year PhD student in Industrial and Operations Engineering at the University of Michigan, working under the guidance of Professor Jon Lee.
 My research focuses on combinatorial optimization and discrete optimization.
 I expect to complete my PhD in April 2027.
-My email address is yushanqu@umich.edu.
 Thanks for visiting!

 <div style="
   background-color: #00274C;